filecoin-project/FIPs/FIPS/fip-direct-onboarding.md

     Payload: []byte,
 }

-struct ProveCommit2Return {
+// Note transparent serialization of single-element struct. struct ProveCommitSectors2Return {
-    // Sector activation results, parallel to input sector activation manifests.
-    Sectors: []SectorActivationReturn,
+    // Success/fail of each input in order.
+    ActivationResults: BatchReturn
 }

-struct SectorActivationReturn {
-    // Whether the sector was activated.
-    Activated: bool,
-    // Power of the activated sector (or zero).
-    Power: StoragePower,
-    // Piece activation results, parallel to input piece activation manifests.
-    Pieces: []]PieceActivationReturn,
+// This BatchReturn type is an existing structure used for batched results in other built-in actors. struct BatchReturn {
+    // Total successes in batch
+    SuccessCount: u32,
+    // Failure code and index for each failure in batch
+    FailCodes: []FailCode,
 }

-struct PieceActivationReturn {
-    // Whether a verified allocation was successfully claimed by the piece.
-    Claimed: bool,
-    // Results from notifications of piece activation, parallel to input notification requests.
-    Notifications: []DataActivationNotificationReturn,
-}

-struct DataActivationNotificationReturn {
+struct FailCode {
-    // Exit code from the notified actor.
+    Idx: u32,
     Code: ExitCode,
-    // Return value from the notified actor.
-    Data: RawBytes,
 }
 ```

-##### ProveReplicaUpdates3
+##### ProveReplicaUpdates2

+The name `ProveReplicaUpdates2` is taken from the existing and now-deprecated method 29.
-As for `ProveCommitSectors2`, this method does not fetch deal information from the built-in market actor.
+Like `ProveCommitSectors2`, this method does not fetch deal information from the built-in market actor.
 Instead, the pieces of data that comprise the updated sector content are declared as a _manifest_.
 This manifest is similar to the manifest for `ProveCommitSectors2`, with differences being to specify
 the existing sector state to be updated rather than a new one.